What The Covid-19 Furlough Extension Means For You15th May 2020

-- The government’s £14 billion per month job retention scheme will be extended to October.
+- The government’s £14 billion per month job retention scheme will run until October 31 2020.

 - Furloughed employees will continue to receive 80% of their salary (up to £2,500).

-- Employers must start sharing the cost from August.
+- Employers have been sharing the cost from August 2020.

 Chancellor Rishi Sunak’s statement on the furlough extension – like many other government announcements on the Covid-19 measures – begs as many questions as it answers.